ianozsvald/data_science_delivered/README.md

 very different - if so, file a Bug for me in GitHub and give me something to chew on.

-Very roughly these are "notes from me to myself 10 years ago", I hope you find some of this to be useful.
-I've put this together based on my talking, teaching and coaching along with feedback from chats at our [PyDataLondon](http://www.meetup.com/PyData-London-Meetup/) data group.
+Very roughly these are "notes from me to my-younger-self", I hope you find some of this to be useful.
+I've put this together based on my talking, teaching and coaching along with feedback from chats at our [PyDataLondon](http://www.meetup.com/PyData-London-Meetup/) monthly meetup.

-By: Ian Ozsvald ([*http://ianozsvald.com/*](http://ianozsvald.com/)) of [ModelInsight](http://modelinsight.io/)
+By: Ian Ozsvald ([*http://ianozsvald.com/*](http://ianozsvald.com/)) of [ModelInsight](http://modelinsight.io/) (do get in contact if consuling and coaching might be useful)

 License: Creative Commons By Attribution